-As part of our education outreach, we design a series of classes to fit your needs and explore areas of theatre, or other disciplines, by using drama techniques.
+As part of our education outreach, we can design a series of classes to fit your needs and explore areas of theatre, or other disciplines, by using drama techniques.
 Residencies can range from a single meeting to multiple weeks to an entire school year.
 The classes can take place during the school day or as an after-school or community-based drama enrichment program.

 All cover SC Curriculum Standards in Language Arts, Social Studies, Modern Classical Language and Theatre: